-If you’re building a new building from scratch, we can advise on the best options for a system with passive ventilation.
+If you’re building a new building from scratch, we can advise on the best options for a passive ventilation system.

-Almost all buildings can make use of passive ventilation including office buildings, schools, theatres, and hospitals.
-See examples of buildings with passive ventilation.
+Almost all buildings can make use of passive ventilation systems including office buildings, schools, theatres, and hospitals.

 We are professional passive ventilation consultants and suppliers.
-We can help you install a system in an existing structure or plan your passive system for a new building.
+We can help you install a system in an existing structure or plan your passive system in a new build.
+We’ll work closely with you to find the best passive ventilation system that suits your needs.
+We’ve worked on a broad range of projects, implementing passive ventilation systems for various buildings including apartment complexes, office buildings, schools and hospitals.
+Click here to see examples of our work.

 Be inspired by others